 Identify and implement strategic change for future campaigns

 Ensure key stakeholders are maintaining consistency of brand image

 Required skills in Marketing Management

 To fulfil a Marketing Manager position, candidates must have a strong grasp of marketing and its key concepts.
 Some positions may require candidates to possess a marketing related degree, however, manager status can also be reached with experience of strong demonstration knowledge.
 Managers must be somewhat creative, have strong leadership skills, communication skill and time management skills.

-At the start of 2020, average salary for a Marketing Manager in Scotland ranges between £30,000 - £35,0000, with this figure varying depending on the employing organisation and candidate experience.
+At the start of 2020, the average salary for a Marketing Manager in Scotland ranges between £30,000 - £35,0000, with this figure varying depending on the employing organisation and candidate experience.
 In terms of working hours, marketing managers can expect to work between 37-40 hours perk week, with some weekend or evening overtime being required around project deadlines or networking events.